How to create interactive graphics

 While there are some fantastic third-party tools you can use for creating interactive timelines (check out some listed here), the Scrollmation sections should be considered when planning.

 Not only can you keep it simple by using images, you can also ensure seamless interactivity, in keeping with the scrolling action of the story.
 This makes for a truly engaging experience for readers.
+Check out these 10 great web timeline examples for further inspiration.

 5. A single image